-- The ‘global‘ team in the kitchen, reflecting a global experience.
-Executive chef Marcus Jernmark joined from New York’s 3 Michelin-starred Swedish restaurant, Aquavit, where he was also Executive Chef.
-While Björn himself has worked at the likes of Chez Nico and Pied à Terre in London and L’Arpège in Paris.
+- The ‘global‘ team in the kitchen.
+Executive chef Marcus Jernmark joined from New York’s 3 Michelin-starred Swedish restaurant, Aquavit.
+While Björn himself has worked at the likes of Chez Nico and Pied à Terre in London, and L’Arpège in Paris.

-- The music – selected by Björn and to go with the rhythm in the kitchen – Carlos Santana, Raphael Saadiq, Carole King, James Taylor… Wow, I hadn’t heard these for a while, and they were perfect for the tempo.
+- Björn selects the music himself: Carlos Santana, Raphael Saadiq, Carole King, James Taylor… Wow, I hadn’t heard these for a while, and they were perfect for the experience.

-- The beautifully hand-written bill, or check as Swedes call it in English, given that most of them speak American English.
+- The beautifully hand-written bill, or check as the Swedes call it, using the American English.

-This was not about eating out… this was about living a five-hour experience of the senses.
-Like with Central Restaurant in Lima, I won’t forget that evening, ever.
+My experience of eating at Frantzén was about living a five-hour experience of the senses … and it was a lot of fun.
+In the same way that I will never forget my lunch at Central Restaurant in Lima, I will never forget my evening at Restaurant Frantzén.
 I want to be back… just like in the lyrics of ACDC’s Back in Black.

 Discover where else to eat in Stockholm.